DATAMATH CALCULATOR MUSEUM

-|AC-Adapter:||Origin of manufacture:||mth 09 year 1979|
+|AC-Adapter:||Origin of manufacture:||mth 07 year 1979|

 |Program steps:||Courtesy of:||Joerg Woerner|

-Astro by Kosmos International, Inc. is the world's first hand-held astrological computer.
+Astro by Kosmos International, Inc. is the World's first hand-held astrological computer.
 Astro provides information based not only on the Sun like daily newspaper horoscopes but on the positions of three additional planets which have a major influence on the life: Mercury, Venus and Mars:

-|Sun symbolizes motivation, identity and goals
+|• Sun symbolizes motivation, identity and goals

 • Mercury is the thinking function.
 It indicates the manner in which person communicates thoughts and perceptions

 • Mars is action, defining drive and initiative

 The key features of the Astro include:

 |• Natal Horoscope Astro gives the Zodiac positions of the Sun, Mercury, Venus and Mars on the date of birth for any person.
 With this information you can have instant insight into any individual's personality.